yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 ---

 ### Concluding

+Docker skills was essential throughout the bootcamp period.

-This week provided an abundance of invaluable, hands-on learning opportunities.
-Overall, it was another fantastic week that left me eager to continue building on the practical skills I gained.
+This week(s) provided an abundance of invaluable, hands-on learning opportunities.

-Even weeks later, I am back and so excited to learn more Docker! 😊🐳
+🐳I had to go back and accomplish every task because this tool is so amazing🐳